 The Bible asks the question, why borrow from tomorrow while it’s still today?
 “Therefore, do not be anxious for tomorrow” (Matthew 6:34).
 Tomorrow may never come.
 We have been gifted with today.
 So, “Give us this day our daily bread” (Matthew 6:11).
 Give us what we need for today, dear Father.
 All we must do is survive this day, this hour, or this minute.
-Rather than fretting throughout 2018 and panicking over what if’s, let’s take one day at a time and let’s do more than survive, let’s thrive!
+Rather than fretting throughout a New Year and panicking over what if’s, let’s take one day at a time and let’s do more than survive, let’s SOAR!

 One Day At A Time